 Learn the peak season.
 Prices vary with the seasons.
 When items are first harvested they cost more, but as the season progresses, the price often drops quite a lot.
 If something is too expensive the first time you see it, look for it again in a few weeks and it will likely be priced lower.
-See our season chart on page 8 of the Locally Grown guide for “Foods That Grow Here.”
+See our seasonal chart of Food That Grows Here.

 Focus on whole foods.
 Fruits, vegetables, whole grains, and legumes will nourish and fill you up longer than processed foods, which often cost more per pound.

 Eat more beans and less meat.
 Local beans are a healthy, tasty, and economical option.
 Meats cost more and take more energy to produce, prepare, and store.